bibanon/bibanon/Home.md

 ### Introduction to Internet Culture

-The word "culture" holds a connotation of high culture; whatever the winners write in the history books, the artwork in museums that few contemporaries enjoyed, or the literary achievements of an elite literate few.
+The word "culture" holds a connotation of high culture; whatever the winners write in the history books, the artwork in museums that few contemporaries enjoyed, or the literary achievements of an aloof elite.

-But many forget that culture also means the products, the influences, the memes that spring from interaction between any human to another.
-This interaction could occur on the street, in an organization, through mass media or pop culture, or through smaller subcultures.
+But many forget that culture is also defined as the products, the influences, the memes that spring from interaction between any human to another; it manifests in the street, in an organization, through mass media or pop culture, or through smaller subcultures.

 Whether present-day or contemporary society considers such culture moral or immoral, out of fashion or in with the times is irrelevant.
 Once recorded, that culture *gives us a rare insight into the common thoughts, behaviors, and traditions of the people of that era*; and for that reason alone it is worth saving.